byOdysea/laserfocus-host/host_mvp_implementation_v3.md

     "Hello!
 I'm an AI assistant that can help answer questions and use tools to get information.",
   TOOL_ERROR: (toolName: string, error: string) =>
     `I encountered an error when using the ${toolName} tool: ${error}.
 Let me try a different approach.`,
-  RATE_LIMITED:
-    "I'm currently processing too many requests.
+  RATE_LIMITED: "I'm currently processing too many requests.
 Please try again in a moment.",
-  MAINTENANCE:
-    "The system is currently undergoing maintenance.
-Some features may be unavailable.", };
+  MAINTENANCE: 'The system is currently undergoing maintenance.
+Some features may be unavailable.', };
 ```